phx/gpt-cli/README.md

 - `OPENAI_TEMPERATURE`
 - `OPENAI_MAX_TOKENS`

-All environment variables can be set by filling in values from `example.env`, renaming that file to `.env`, and running `./bin/gpt 'Your prompt here'`.
+All environment variables can be set by filling in values from `example.env`, renaming that file to `.env`, and running `./bin/gpt3 'Your prompt here'`.

 Alternately, you can pass them all on the command line using something like this:

 ```
-OPENAI_API_KEY=foo OPENAI_ORGANIZATION_ID=bar ./bin/gpt 'Your prompt here'
+OPENAI_API_KEY=foo OPENAI_ORGANIZATION_ID=bar ./bin/gpt3 'Your prompt here'
 ```

 If installing from PyPi, set the `OPENAI_API_KEY` and `OPENAI_ORGANIZATION_ID` in your `~/.bashrc` or `~/.zshrc`, and run as follows:

 ```
-gpt 'Your prompt here'
+gpt3 'Your prompt here'
 ```

 ## Installation (PyPi) - set variables in rc files: